Claude Code Plugins

 Get Latest Models:

-claudish --list-models
+claudish --models

 # Force immediate update

-claudish --list-models --force-update
+claudish --models --force-update

 NEW: Direct Agent Selection (v2.1.0)